thainguyen-milient/sso-gateway/install-dependencies.md

 # Install Missing Dependencies

-The SSO Gateway is missing the `@auth0/express-openid-connect` package and some other dependencies for the back-channel handoff implementation.
+The SSO Gateway is missing the `express-openid-connect` package and some other dependencies for the back-channel handoff implementation.

 ## Run this command to install all dependencies: